Apology Letter to Boss for Bad Behavior

 Dear Mr. John,

-I am writing this letter to apologize for my bad behavior in the meeting with the ABC client on November 5th, 20XX.
+I am writing to apologize for my bad behavior in the meeting with the ABC client on November 5th, 20XX.

 I know this behavior is unprofessional, and I should not have talked to my team like that, especially in front of the client.
 That was a team proposal and should have been handled as a team.

-I am extremely sorry about it.
+I am incredibly sorry about it.
 I realized my mistake as soon as I exited the meeting room.
 I highly apologize for my unprofessionalism and immaturity.

 I assure you that this behavior will never be repeated, and you will not hear a complaint against me.